Python-Test-Engineer/PyTest-Cookbook/docs/workshop/pytest_101.md

 We can also create an html report with `pytest-html`.
 A sample report is in the `reports` folder.

 We can run this with `python -m pytest --html=reports/report.html --self-contained-html` (see COMMANDS.md in root folder).

+### Coverage Reports

+With `python -m pytest --cov-report html --cov .` (note end .) we get a coverage report as seen in the folder `htmlcov`.

+There is a `.coverage` file created in the root of the project which requires processing, as done by the above command to give the folder `htmlcov` with an `index.html`.

 <br>